ChrispyMC/Python/README.md

 # Python
-I guess I can call myself "Chris.py."
+*I guess I can call myself "Chris.py."*
+Repository of my Python projects.

 ## Hash GUI
 A user interface for hashlib's hash functions.
 Includes ability to hash files and directories from a command-line interface.